Certificate Pinning

 err := p.Verify("example.com", peerCerts)

-When do you reach for the standalone version vs Client-attached?
-Use Client-attached when httpcloak is doing the request and you want pinning enforced automatically on every response.
-Use standalone when you're verifying chains from somewhere else (a stored cert dump, a different transport, a custom dial) and you want to call Verify yourself.
+Client-attached vs standalone: use Client-attached when httpcloak is doing the request and pinning should be enforced automatically on every response.
+Use standalone when chains come from somewhere else (a stored cert dump, a different transport, a custom dial) and the caller wants to invoke Verify directly.

 AddPin takes flexible input.
-You can pass sha256/... prefixes, raw hex, or base64.
-The lib normalizes it down to base64 internally:
+The accepted forms are sha256/... prefixes, raw hex (64 contiguous chars, no spaces), and raw base64.
+The lib normalises everything down to base64 internally:

 p.AddPin("sha256/YSxNUV05SLc2H4Z6kOXWCsUPPMenylyBVtogFlUiByE=") // works (with prefix)